-1.1 445HD IP Phone Overview
+1.1 425HD IP Phone Overview

-The AudioCodes 445HD IP Phone - Generic SIP delivers exceptional voice clarity and a rich audio experience, powered by AudioCodes' High Definition voice technology for Voice-over-IP (VoIP) calls.
+The AudioCodes 425HD IP Phone - Generic SIP delivers exceptional voice clarity and a rich audio experience, powered by AudioCodes' High-Definition (HD) voice technology for Voice-over-IP (VoIP) calls.

-Designed for high-end business environments, the 445HD features:
+Designed for high-end business environments, the 425HD provides advanced communication capabilities, including:

-- A 4.3" color screen for a clear and vibrant display. - An LCD sidebar that shows contacts and their presence status. - A multi-language, high-resolution color LCD for an enhanced user experience.
+- A 3.5 inch (480x320 resolution) for a clear and vibrant display. - A virtual sidebar that shows contacts and their presence status. - Support for 8 line with up to 8 concurrent calls per line. - A multi-language, high-resolution color LCD for an enhanced user experience.

-The phone offers a full suite of features for seamless IP-based communication, including call management capabilities like placing and receiving calls, hold, transfer, and conference calling.
+The 425HD offers a full suite of call management features, including:

+- Placing and receiving calls

+- Call hold, transfer, and conference calling

+- Advanced IP-based communication options

-As part of AudioCodes' Managed IP Phones solution, the 445HD can be integrated as an IT-managed device, enabling comprehensive lifecycle management for end-user desktop equipment.
+As part of AudioCodes' Managed IP Phones solution, the 425HD can be integrated as an IT-managed device, enabling centralized provisioning, monitoring, and lifecycle management for seamless deployment in enterprise environments.